Göteborg University Dept of Surgery

 Post doctor

-GU Holding Sweden
+GU Holding

 GU Holding is a company owned by the Swedish government.
 Its mission is to provide funds and business competence for new companies to ensure growth of value and development of companies based on top-notch academic competence and research within University of Gothenburg.